Experience the power of the page at this annual end-of-summer festival in the nation's capital.

 Festival visitors will be able to purchase books on the expo floor, including some pre-signed by authors.
 You can also pick up free festival posters and bags to commemorate the day.
 Festival shirts, mugs and magnets will also be available.

 Each year, local public library systems in the Mid-Atlantic region ask rising fifth and sixth graders to write essays reflecting on books that had a strong impact on their young lives in the A Book That Shaped Me contest.
 During the festival, you’ll be able to hear the top winners read their powerful essays.

 The Understanding Our World Stage brings together a litany of today's leading experts in science, politics and medicine.
-Over on the Fiction Stage and Genre Fiction Stage, you'll hear all about how literature's greatest minds form their stories.
-There are also stages dedicated to reading children's books, for the younger readers in the audience.
+Over on the Fiction Stage, you'll hear all about how literature's greatest minds form their stories.
+There are also stages dedicated to poetry and prose, science and history and biography.